 You’ve come a long way, Buffalo.

-The blocks immediately adjacent to KeyBank Center only scratch the surface of the incredible rejuvenation downtown Buffalo has experienced since 2014; over two dozen new restaurants, breweries and distilleries now call the area from the Buffalo River to Tupper Street home.
-Here is a rundown of all the new spots downtown to explore while you discover our resurgent city this week:
+In just a few years over two dozen new restaurants, breweries and distilleries have nestled their way into the Downtown Buffalo food scene, from the Buffalo River to Tupper Street.
+Here is a rundown of all the new spots downtown to explore while you discover our resurgent city:

 Ballyhoo Links and Drinks, 211 South Park Ave.: Only a 7-minute walk from the arena, Ballyhoo offers housemade sausages, craft cocktails and a killer chocolate chip cookie ice cream sandwich.